Seann William Scott: 2014–present: Continued film work and transition to television

 Scott portrayed Ted Morgan in the comedy-drama film Just Before I Go (2015).
 He reprised his role as Crash in Ice Age: Collision Course (2016) and returned as Doug "The Thug" Glatt in Goon: Last of the Enforcers (2017).
 In 2018, he made a cameo appearance as a Vermont State Trooper in Super Troopers 2.

 Doug Smith (left) and Scott on the set of Goon: Last of the Enforcers (2017).

 Scott starred as Evan in the horror film Bloodline (2018).
 In May 2018, he was cast as the new series lead in the Fox television series Lethal Weapon, portraying a new character, Wesley Cole.
 He replaced Clayne Crawford, who was removed from the series following reports of on-set misconduct and hostile behavior.
 Lethal Weapon was canceled by Fox on May 10, 2019, after three seasons.
 That same year, Scott played Martin, an abusive stepfather, in the coming-of-age road film Already Gone.

 In February 2020, Scott was cast as Father Joe in the Fox comedy series Welcome to Flatch (2022–2023), created by Jenny Bicks and based on the British television series This Country.
 The series was canceled after two seasons, with its final episode airing on February 2, 2023.

 From June to July 2023, Scott appeared alongside American Pie co-star Jason Biggs for DoorDash's “Summer of DashPass” campaign, which featured television commercials and promotional content.
 In 2024, he appeared in the opening sequence of the action comedy film Jackpot!, playing a lottery winner who must fend off attackers in a dystopian version of California.

 Personal life

 Media reports indicated that Scott dated former Victoria's Secret model Deanna Miller from 2005 to 2008.

 In March 2011, Scott voluntarily checked into a treatment center to address unspecified "health and personal issues."

 In March 2012, Scott confirmed that he had proposed on Valentine's Day and became engaged to fashion model Lindsay Frimodt.
 However, in January 2013, Us Weekly reported that the engagement had ended and that the two had amicably separated but remained friends.

 Scott married interior designer Olivia Korenberg on September 2, 2019.
-The couple have one daughter, Frankie Rose, born in June 2020.
+The couple have one daughter, born in June 2020.
 On February 13, 2024, Scott filed for divorce, citing "irreconcilable differences" as the reason for their split.
 The couple agreed to share joint legal and physical custody of their daughter, with Scott agreeing to pay $6,000 per month in child support.